GENERAL EDUCATION at AUA

 Yes.
 Students are required to complete four (4) semesters of Physical Education in the freshman and sophomore years.
 For more information about these requirements go to https://gened.aua.am/physical-education-first-aid-and-civil-defense-requirement/.

 Yes.
-All students must complete courses in First Aid and Civil Defense by the end of their first year.
+All students must complete one course each in First Aid and Civil Defense by the end of their first year.
 These two courses are self-paced online courses.
 Freshman students, and any other student who has not completed these two courses, should register for the courses in im.aua.am during registration.

 Students who have completed military service are exempt from First Aid and Civil Defense.

-Students who have a medical condition that prohibits them from participating in Physical Education courses may be exempt from Physical Education.
+Students who have a medical or health condition that prohibits them from participating in Physical Education courses may be exempt from Physical Education.
 A medical document should be submitted directly and only to the AUA Health Clinic at [email protected].
+The Health Clinic will review the document and appropriately notify the student, the Office of the Registrar, and the Physical Education Coordinator.

 For Physical Education, First Aid or Civil Defense related questions contact the Physical Education Coordinator at [email protected].